What is mediation?

-- Less adversarial – This can enable commercial relationships to be maintained where they otherwise may have been damaged irreparably by aggressive and adversarial court proceedings.
+- Less adversarial – Mediation is about compromise.
+This can enable commercial relationships to be maintained where they otherwise may have been damaged irreparably by aggressive and adversarial court proceedings.

 - Costs risk if you unreasonably refuse to mediate – You should expect the court to impose costs sanctions if you ignore or unreasonably turn down an invitation to mediate or indeed if you fail to consider mediation at all.

 Why not mediate?

 - No guaranteed outcome – There is a risk that despite investing time, money and effort in a mediation, a settlement may not be achieved.
-If there is no agreement, the dispute will remain to be resolved through the courts and the mediation will add a further layer of costs to that procedure.
+If there is no agreement, the dispute will remain to be resolved through the courts or by arbitration.
+Mediation in those cases will add a further layer of costs to that procedure.
 That said, even an unsuccessful mediation usually helps in narrowing the issues in dispute and therefore potentially save costs in the long run.

-- Voluntary – As a mediation is a consensual process, there is no requirement to commence or to continue with mediation.
+- Voluntary – As a mediation is a consensual process, there is no requirement to commence or to continue with a mediation.
 Either party can walk away from the process at any time.
 A belligerent opponent may take some persuasion to mediate and then engage on the day.
 It will be the task of the mediator to build a relationship and break down those barriers.

 What do the courts have to say about mediation?

-Mediation is not compulsory, except for claims valued up to £10,000 for which mediation will shortly become mandatory, it is very strongly encouraged by the judiciary and must be considered in every case.
+While mediation is not compulsory, except for claims valued up to £10,000 for which mediation will shortly become mandatory, it is very strongly encouraged by the judiciary and must be considered in every case.